pychebfun/pychebfun/README.rst

-Pychebfun was started by Chris Swierczewski <cswiercz@amath.washington.edu> from the Applied Mathematics department at the University of Washington in Seattle, Washington.
+Pychebfun was started by Chris Swierczewski <cswiercz@amath.washington.edu> from the Applied Mathematics department at the University of Washington in Seattle, Washington, and is currently maintained by `Olivier Verdier <https://github.com/olivierverdier>`_.

 This work is licensed under the GNU General Public License v2.